oldbig/redux-lite/README.md

 - **🔒 Fully Type-Safe**: End-to-end type safety, from store definition to dispatchers, with excellent autocompletion.
 - **✅ Unbelievably Easy Testing**: A flexible provider makes mocking state for unit tests trivial.
 - **🐞 DevTools Ready**: Optional, zero-cost integration with Redux DevTools for a great debugging experience.
+- **🔌 Middleware Support**: Extend functionality with custom middlewares, similar to Redux.

 ## Installation